yamcs/yamcs/docs/server-manual/mdb/data-types.rst

 This example can be best defined in the spreadsheet with the encoding ``PrependedSize(16)``.
 The maximum size cannot be defined, so the effective maximum size will be the remaining of the packet.

-**Example 3: null terminated string encoded in undefined buffer** This examples provdides string argument type whose size is variable.
+.. rubric:: Example 3: null terminated string encoded in undefined buffer

+This examples provdides string argument type whose size is variable.
 The buffer is not defined which means the buffer will be effectively the string + terminator.

 The maxSizeInBits refers to the maximum size of the buffer; it means that the maximum size of the string in binary is ``maxSizeInBits/8 - 1``.

-Note the _yamcs_ignore parameter reference which is used to workaround XTCE mandating a dynamic value.
+Note the _``yamcs_ignore`` parameter reference which is used to workaround XTCE mandating a dynamic value.
 Yamcs will accept the XML file without the ``DynamicValue`` section but the file will not validate with XTCE 1.2 xsd.
 An alternative for the ``_yamcs_ignore`` would be to define an argument for the buffer length but that would be inconvenient for the user.

 .. code-block:: xml